-We are excited to give to you the first article in a series of twelve articles – about Self-Handicapping Leadership by Phillip Decker and Jordan Mitchell.
-All articles in this series can be read individually and without knowledge of previous articles in the series.
-You’ll find an overview of the series at the end of this article.
+This is the first of twelve articles – about Self-Handicapping Leadership by Phillip Decker and Jordan Mitchell.
+All articles can be read individually and without knowledge of other articles in the series.
+You’ll find an overview of the series at the end of each article.

 Self-Handicapping Leadership and Impression Management